yzziizzy/gpuedit/DEVELOPMENT.md

 * Re-order MC tabs
 * User-specified automatic sorting for MC tabs
 * Command to jump to certain control
+* Drag and drop from the WM
+* Save-as and save dialog
+* Breadcrumbs/path in file browser

 == Editor Features ==
 * Extract selection to its own function in open file space